utmthesis/utmthesis/README.md

 # Description

-The utmthesis Project provides and maintains a LaTeX class, BibTeX styles (for both authordate and number citation styles) as well as a LyX layout to typeset your thesis according to the Universiti Teknologi Malaysia (UTM) thesis formatting rules.
+The utmthesis project provides and maintains a LaTeX class, BibTeX styles (for both authordate and number citation styles) as well as a LyX layout to typeset your thesis according to the Universiti Teknologi Malaysia (UTM) thesis formatting rules.
 It is currently the most time saving and efficient way to write a UTM compliant thesis.

 This is an ongoing project and it a free software project licensed under the New BSD License.